pronamic/advanced-custom-fields-pro/readme.txt

 * Fix - REST API now correctly validates fields for POST update requests
 * Fix - Fixed an issue where invalid field types caused an error during REST API requests
 * Fix - Fixed a PHP warning when duplicating an empty field group
-* Fix - Fixed a bug preventing block duplication detection changing an ACF Block’s ID if it was nested deeper than one level inside another block
+* Fix - Fixed a bug preventing block duplication detection changing an ACF Block's ID if it was nested deeper than one level inside another block
 * Fix - Fixed a bug where the `acf-block-preview` wrapper might not appear around a block if it was saved in edit mode
 * i18n - Updated several translations from user contributions (Thanks to Dariusz Zielonka, Mikko Kekki and Alberto!)